 Once in the air, you'll see the earth and sky in a new, exciting way.
 Most Young Eagle flights last between 15 and 20 minutes.
 Once back on the ground, there will be additional time for you to ask the EAA members questions about the flight.
 Ask away!
 And don't forget, you'll also receive an official Young Eagles certificate, which is signed, by your personal pilot and our EAA Young Eagle Chairmen, award winning aerobatics pilot, Sean D. Tucker!

-International Young Eagle Day flights will be held between 10 am and 2 pm. in June 2018 Date to be determined.
+International Young Eagle Day flights will be flown from 10 am to 2 pm, on Saturday, June 9, 2018.

-Young Eagle Flights during chapter Fly-ins will be from 10 am to 1 on August and September 2018, Dates to be determined.
+Young Eagles flights during our EAA 857 Fly-Ins will be flown from 10 am to 1 pm on Sunday, August 12 and Sunday, September 9, 2018.

 On June 11, 2016 EAA 857 participated in International Young Eagles Day.
 During this event, our own Captain Larry Schafer flew his 500th Young Eagle, Zachary Nichol!
 Congratulations Larry and Zachary!